naturalis/trait-geo-diverse/doc/terms.md

 ### msw3_taxonvariant_label

-For a taxon, defines which taxxon variant label is used by Mammal Species of the World, 3rd edition.
+For a taxon, defines which taxon variant label is used by Mammal Species of the World, 3rd edition.

+### msw3_taxonvariant_level

+For a taxon, defines which taxon level (SPECIES/SUBSPECIES) the associated taxon variant has according to Mammal Species of the World, 3rd edition.